 Family and a few friends are all you got

 Life puts you in touch with a myriad of people, some you chose to meet, some not.
-Generally speaking, those that you don’t chose are more reliable (family).
+Generally speaking, those that you don’t choose are more reliable (family).
 Good friends are best kept as a small circle.

 Sharing experiences is the most important aspect of travel